 Restorative Activities

 The following is a list of ideas for activities that tend to restore energy and remediate a Yin/Yang imbalance.
-While there is some overlap between some of these, I have labeled them in distinct categories for simplicity.
+While there is some overlap between several of these, I have labeled them in distinct categories for simplicity.

 Intentional breathing A focus on the breath, especially lengthening the exhalation, will generally activate the parasympathetic nervous system, producing a greater sense of calm.
 An example of this is the 4-7-8 breath.
 Science journalist James Nestor goes into great detail about the pivotal role of the breath in our health on episode #492 of the Ten Percent Happier podcast.